 The investments required must provide a significant public interest and provide adequate returns.

-Contract extinction and expropriation protections are:
+Exception made for the non compliance by the concessionaire with the provisions of the Concession Contract, contract extinction and expropriation protections are:

-Repayment of original investment, and
+Repayment of original investments which were not amortized until the date of extinction of the contract, and

-Lost profits of .
+Lost profits (average of profits made by the concessionaire in the prior five (5) years of concession multiplied by the number of years until the end of the contract).

 Between tariff reviews, the regulator does not have the ability to reduce tariffs by means of an “x” factor or equivalent.